AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRegressionBasedDifficultyGenerationModel.md

 ## Training The Model

-Once you collected the players' combat data, you must call K-Means' train() function.
-This will generate the center of clusters to the model parameters.
+Once you collected the players' combat data, you must call model's train() function.
+This will generate the model parameters.

 ```lua